-Learning about the various aspects of a listing agent before selling your home is key.
+Learning about the various aspects of a listing agent before finding one is key.

 Why?

-Here’s everything you need to know about a listing agent before selling your home.
+Here’s everything you need to know about a listing agent in real estate.

-A listing agent, also known as a seller’s agent, is a licensed real estate professional entrusted with representing homeowners in the process of selling their property.
+A listing agent, also known as a seller’s agent, represents the seller of the property.

 The ultimate job of a listing agent is to sell a house for the best price and terms.